Discover Uzbekistan : Society (social life)

 All towns and villages are divided into mahalla, or neighborhoods.
 Each mahalla has its own council of elders, its otin (women's equivalent of the mullah ).
 Everyone has the feeling of belonging to a "big family".
 Neighborhood councils meet several times a month in chaikhanas (tea-serving inns) to discuss common problems, exchange news or simply chat.

 These meetings help to forge a particularly strong bond between individuals from the same neighborhood, where mutual aid and services reinforce the sense of social belonging.
 It was precisely this system that enabled Uzbek society to survive the Karimov era.
-During this particular era, without clan, family or neighborhood support, people would have found it hard to get by without ending up on the streets.
-But every service rendered calls for a service in return.
+During this particular era, without clan, family or neighborhood support, people would have struggled to get by without ending up on the streets.
+Nevertheless, every service rendered calls for a service in return.

 The Soviet legacy